secureblue/secureblue.github.io/content/INSTALL.md

 ujust set-kargs-hardening
 ```

-This command applies a fixed set of hardened boot parameters, and asks you whether or not the following kargs should *also* be set along with those (all of which are documented in the link above):
+This command applies a fixed set of hardened boot parameters, and asks you whether the following kargs should *also* be set along with those (all of which are documented in the link above):

 #### [32-bit support](#kargs-32-bit)
 {: #kargs-32-bit}

 If you answer `N`, or press enter without any input, support for 32-bit programs will be disabled on the next boot.
 If you run exclusively modern software, chances are likely you don't need this, so it's safe to disable for additional attack surface reduction.

 However, there are certain exceptions.
-A couple common usecases are if you need Steam, or run an occasional application in Wine you'll likely want to keep support for 32-bit programs.
+A couple common usecases are if you require Steam, or run an occasional application in Wine you'll likely want to keep support for 32-bit programs.
 If this is the case, answer `Y`.

 #### [Force disable simultaneous multithreading](#kargs-smt)
 {: #kargs-smt}

-If you answer `Y` when prompted, simultaneous multithreading (SMT, often called Hyperthreading) will be forcefully disabled, regardless of known vulnerabilities in the running hardware.
+If you answer `Y` when prompted, simultaneous multithreading (SMT, often called Hyper-threading) will be forcefully disabled, regardless of known vulnerabilities in the running hardware.
 This can cause a reduction in the performance of certain tasks in favor of security.

 #### [Unstable hardening kargs](#kargs-unstable)
 {: #kargs-unstable}